pkginfo [-q | -x | -l] [-p | -i] [-r] [-a arch] [-v version] [-c category]... [pkginst]...

 pkginfo -d device [-R root_path] [-q | -x | -l] [-a arch] [-v version] [-c category]... [pkginst]...

 pkginfo displays information about software packages that are installed on the system (with the first synopsis) or that reside on a particular device or directory (with the second synopsis).

 Without options, pkginfo lists the primary category, package instance, and the names of all completely installed and partially installed packages.
 It displays one line for each package selected.

 The –p and –i options are meaningless if used in conjunction with the –d option.

 The options –q, –x, and –l are mutually exclusive.

 Specify the architecture of the package as arch.

 Display packages that match category.
 Categories are defined with the CATEGORY parameter in the pkginfo(4) file.
 If more than one category is supplied, the package needs to match only one category in the list.
 The match is not case specific.

-Defines a device, device, on which the software resides. device can be an absolute directory pathname or the identifiers for tape, floppy disk, removable disk, and so forth.
+Defines a device, device, on which the software resides. device can be an absolute directory pathname or the identifiers for tape, removable disk, and so forth.
 The special token spool may be used to indicate the default installation spool directory (/var/spool/pkg).

 Display information for fully installed packages only.